 Try a gentle rhythm like:

-Over time, this consistency helps both you and your baby feel more settled at bedtime.d down more easily at the end of each day.
+Over time, this consistency helps both you and your baby feel more settled at bedtime.

 If you need extra support with baby sleep, feeding, or general care, here are a few local resources to explore: